M1 Finance vs Fidelity for Long-Term Investing 2026: Which Platform Wins?

 Who Should Choose M1 Finance?

-M1 Finance is the better choice if you:
+M1 Finance is your better bet if you:

-• Want true set-it-and-forget-it investing — You've decided on your asset allocation (or like one of M1's expert Pies) and want every dollar automatically invested according to your plan.
+- Want true set-it-and-forget-it investing — You've picked your asset allocation (or you like one of M1's expert Pies) and want every dollar automatically invested according to that plan.

-• Are building a long-term ETF or stock portfolio — If your strategy is "buy VTI, VXUS, and BND every paycheck and rebalance automatically," M1 was literally designed for you.
+- Are building a long-term ETF or stock portfolio — If your strategy is "buy VTI, VXUS, and BND every paycheck and rebalance automatically," M1 was literally made for you.

-• Don't want to pay advisory fees — M1's free automated investing beats Fidelity Go's 0.35% fee, especially as your portfolio grows.
+- Don't want to pay advisory fees — M1's free automated investing beats Fidelity Go's 0.35% fee, especially as your portfolio grows larger.

-• Want integrated banking — M1 Spend offers a solid checking account tied directly to your investment account.
+- Want banking integrated with investing — M1 Spend gives you a solid checking account tied directly to your investment account.

-M1 Finance is particularly well-suited for younger investors in their 20s–40s who have a clear investment thesis and want maximum automation with minimum cost.
+M1 Finance is especially good for younger investors in their 20s–40s who have a clear investment plan and want maximum automation with minimum cost.

 Who Should Choose Fidelity?

-• Want access to everything — Mutual funds, bonds, CDs, options, international markets — Fidelity has it all under one roof.
+- Want all your investments in one place — Mutual funds, bonds, CDs, options, international markets — it's all there.

-• Love the ZERO funds — If your long-term strategy revolves around low-cost index funds, Fidelity's 0.00% expense ratio funds are unbeatable.
+- Love the idea of ZERO funds — If your long-term strategy is built around low-cost index funds, Fidelity's 0.00% expense ratio funds are tough to beat.

-• Need comprehensive retirement planning — HSAs, 529 plans, solo 401(k)s, estate planning — Fidelity covers financial needs that M1 simply doesn't.
+- Need comprehensive retirement planning — HSAs, 529 plans, solo 401(k)s, estate planning — Fidelity covers needs that M1 simply doesn't.

-• Value human support — Whether it's a phone call or a face-to-face meeting at a local branch, Fidelity's support infrastructure is vastly superior.
+- Value real human support — A phone call or a face-to-face meeting at a local branch matters to you.
+Fidelity's support infrastructure is way ahead.

-• Have a complex financial life — Multiple account types, beneficiary planning, trust accounts, or workplace retirement plans all centralized with one provider.
+- Have a complex financial picture — Multiple account types, beneficiary planning, trust accounts, workplace retirement plans — you want everything centralized.

-• Want institutional stability — Fidelity has been around since 1946.
-It's privately held (by the Johnson family), profitable, and not reliant on venture capital funding.
+- Want stability and longevity — Fidelity's been around since 1946.
+It's privately held, profitable, and doesn't depend on venture capital.

-Fidelity is especially well-suited for investors who want a single financial home that can grow with them from their first Roth IRA through retirement withdrawals.
+Fidelity is ideal for investors who want one financial home that can grow with them from their first Roth IRA all the way through retirement withdrawals.

 Verdict: M1 Finance vs Fidelity for Long-Term Investing in 2026

-Here's the honest truth: both platforms are excellent for long-term investing, and the right choice depends on what you value most.
+Here's the reality: both are excellent platforms for long-term investing, and the right choice depends on what you prioritize most.

-Choose M1 Finance if automation is your top priority.
-No other brokerage matches M1's ability to automate a self-directed, portfolio-based investment strategy without charging advisory fees.
-If you know what you want to own and just want the platform to execute your plan every time you deposit money, M1 Finance is the best tool for the job in 2026.
+Go with M1 Finance if automation is your number one priority.
+No other brokerage matches M1's ability to automate a self-directed, portfolio-based strategy without advisory fees.
+If you know what you want to own and just want the platform to execute your plan every time you deposit, M1 Finance is unbeatable.

-Choose Fidelity if you want the most versatile, full-featured brokerage available.
-The combination of ZERO expense-ratio funds, comprehensive account types, world-class research, and in-person support makes Fidelity the stronger overall platform — even if it requires a bit more manual effort to maintain your portfolio.
+Go with Fidelity if you want the most versatile, feature-rich brokerage available.
+The combination of ZERO expense-ratio funds, a full range of account types, world-class research, and in-person support makes Fidelity the stronger all-around platform — even if you're doing more manual work to maintain your portfolio.

-If I had to pick one for a new long-term investor who wants simplicity?
+If I had to pick one for someone starting out and wanting simplicity?
 M1 Finance.
 If I had to pick one platform to manage my entire financial life for the next 30 years?
 Fidelity.

-And honestly?
-Many savvy investors use both — M1 Finance for automated taxable investing and Fidelity for retirement accounts and mutual fund access.
-There's no rule that says you can only have one brokerage.
+And here's a thought: many investors actually use both.
+M1 Finance for automated taxable investing and Fidelity for retirement accounts and mutual fund access.
+Nothing says you're limited to just one brokerage.

 FAQ: M1 Finance vs Fidelity for Long-Term Investing 2026